LBPHacker/R216/manual.md

 if it's checking the Attention Request bit out of phase with the R2.
 [Read this][581] for a solution to this problem.

+Due to a hardware bug, specifying a memory address as the primary operand clobbers the value at that address.
+If this poses a problem, use a register.
+Modern versions of TPTASM don't let you assemble such broken instructions.

 [581]: #Asynchronous.I.O.protocol
     "Notes – Asynchronous I/O protocol"